All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 All the World's a Stage by William Shakespeare

 Through this monologue, Shakespeare gives us the message of the impermanence of life.
-How quickly the game of our life comes to an end and strange events end is portrayed in this speech.
+How quickly the game of our lives comes to an end and strange events end is portrayed in this speech.

 DETAILED SUMMARY